- Language: en

 database at

-the start of each test run.
+the end of each test run.
 If your setup contains multiple databases,

 and you have a test that requires every database to be clean, you can